How to undo and redo on a Mac: My complete guide for beginners

 There's a lot more to the redo and undo command on Mac that many users (even experienced ones) don't know about.
 With built-in shortcuts, menu bar options, and application-specific commands, macOS gives multiple ways to create a shortcut for repeating undo or redo actions.

 For those who want to use undo and redo functions in an advanced manner, third-party tools like Paste offer extended clipboard history, so you never lose copied text.
 BetterTouchTool lets you create custom gestures for undo and redo.
-Don’t forget about Disk Drill or ChronoSync Express; these tools will have your back when the undo and redo buttons can’t restore the extent of your project.
+Don't forget about ChronoSync Express; this tool will have your back when the undo and redo buttons can't restore the extent of your project.

-You can try all of the apps mentioned in this article for yourself through Setapp’s 7-day free trial, and why not browse all the other 250+ apps we have on offer for Mac and iPhone?
-Setapp’s curated collection can make your daily tech life and all your Apple devices run as smoothly as possible.
+You can try all of the apps mentioned in this article for yourself through Setapp's 7-day free trial, and why not browse all the other 250+ apps we have on offer for Mac, iPhone, iPad, and web?
+Setapp's curated collection can make your daily tech life and all your Apple devices run as smoothly as possible.

 FAQs